Who loves a 100% battery sign on your iPhone?

 Comment below the method you like the most so that others get the advantage of this.

-If still, you are facing any problem, comment below, we are happy to help you!
+If you still face any problems, comment below; we are happy to help you!